Quantum-Accelerators/quacc/README.md

 ![Python - Version](https://img.shields.io/pypi/pyversions/quacc)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7720998.svg)](https://doi.org/10.5281/zenodo.7720998)

-`quacc` is a flexible platform for computational materials science 💎 and quantum chemistry 🧪 that is built for the big data era 🔥, maintained by the [Rosen Research Group](https://rosen.cbe.princeton.edu/) at Princeton University.
+`quacc` is a flexible platform for computational materials science 💎 and quantum chemistry 🧪 that is built for the big data era 🔥.
+It is maintained by the [Rosen Research Group](https://rosen.cbe.princeton.edu/) at Princeton University.

 - `quacc` makes it possible to easily run pre-made [computational materials science workflows](https://quantum-accelerators.github.io/quacc/user/recipes/recipes_list.html) that can be efficiently dispatched anywhere: locally, HPC, the cloud, or any combination thereof.